 Chuchotage is a French word used in interpreting circles for whispered interpreting.
 Instead of speaking into a booth or addressing a whole audience, an interpreter sits near a listener and quietly translates what is being said.

-That image is the whole product brief.
-Chuchotage should feel close, useful, and intentionally small: not a broadcast system, not a meeting platform, just a translation companion that helps one person follow along.
+That image is the whole idea.
+Chuchotage should feel close, useful, and small: a translation companion that helps one person follow along.

 The app

-The Android app keeps that shape.
-Open Chuchotage, choose the output language in settings, pick the microphone source, and start translation.
-Source language detection is automatic.
-The main screen stays sparse because the job is simple: listen, translate, stop.
+The app keeps that shape.
+Open Chuchotage, choose the language you want to hear, and start translation.
+The main screen stays simple because the job is simple: listen, translate, stop.

-• Chuchotage uses microphone audio only while a translation session is active.
+- Chuchotage uses the audio you choose only while translation is active.

 The promise